toliaqat/xenon-wiki/GraphQueryTaskService.md

 ### Pagination
 For pagination examples, see the "tree graph with precomputed initial stage results" section below

+### GraphQueryOption.FILTER_STAGE_RESULTS

+When the FILTER_STAGE_RESULTS option is specified, the service will remove links from stages 0 -> N-1, that did not contribute to results in the final stage.
+In essence, this will leave the "parent" nodes that contributed to "child" results in the final stage, and all the intermediate nodes that are part of the parent->descendant directed graph

 ### Multi node group graph queries
 Note that the optional **nodeSelectorLink** field, per QueryTask stage specification can direct the query to execute against a specific set of xenon nodes, allowing a graph query to span node groups